 A. Subpoenas shall be requested from and issued by the Hearings Division and must comply with the requirements of C.R.C.P.
 45. Any motion to quash a subpoena must comply and will be determined pursuant to C.R.C.P.
 45.

 1. Incorporation by Reference.
 C.R.C.P.
 45 incorporated by reference in Rule 3.5(A) includes only the version that was in effect as of July 2023, and does not include any later amendments or editions.
-The Colorado Rule of Civil Procedure is available for public inspection during regular business hours at the Office of the Hearings Division at the Department of Revenue, 1881 Pierce Street, Lakewood, CO 80214.
+The Colorado Rule of Civil Procedure is available for public inspection during regular business hours at the Office of the Hearings Division at the Department of Revenue, [Deleted: ][1707 Cole Boulevard, Suite 300, Golden, CO 80401].
 The Colorado Rule of Civil Procedure is also available for a reasonable charge from the Hearings Division at this same address, and free of charge from the Hearings Division’s website.

 3.6.
 Rules of Civil Procedure